-VPK students will participate in the statewide progress monitoring program (FAST) during three assessment windows.
+VPK (Voluntary Prekindergarten) students will participate in the statewide progress monitoring program (FAST) during three assessment windows.
 All PreK students will be screened using the Battelle Developmental Inventory Screener (BDI).
-Students that fail the BDI screener will be referred for further evaluation.

-Qualifying students will receive specially designed instruction through IDEA in an effort to provide early intervention.
-All private pre-k providers have the opportunity to make referrals for students to be evaluated at the Leon County School Early Childhood Office.
+Students who do not pass the BDI screener will be referred for further evaluation.
+Qualifying students will receive specially designed instruction through IDEA to provide early intervention.
+All private pre-k providers can refer students for evaluation at the Leon County School Early Childhood Office.

-Students will also be progress monitored through the use of Teaching Strategies Gold.
-Data collection is on-going throughout the school year.
-Weekly reports provide information that will guide instructional planning.
-Check points occur three times throughout the school year.
+Students will also be progress monitored through Teaching Strategies Gold, with ongoing data collection throughout the school year.
+Weekly reports will guide instructional planning, with check points occurring three times during the school year.

 Hatch provides individual, leveled instruction through a digital platform.
-Reports from Hatch provide suggested follow up activities in an effort to close any existing learning gaps.
+Reports from Hatch include suggested follow-up activities to close any existing learning gaps.